 The underlying autoimmune reaction involves autoantibodies against endocrine tissues, cell-mediated autoimmunity, or both and leads to inflammation, lymphocytic infiltration, and partial or complete gland destruction.
 More than one endocrine gland is involved, although clinical manifestations are not always simultaneous.
 The autoimmune reaction and associated immune system dysfunction can also damage nonendocrine tissues.

-Type II (Schmidt's syndrome):
+Type 2 (Schmidt syndrome):

-Type III is characterized by
+Type 3 is characterized by

 |PrintOpen table in new window

 The clinical appearance of patients with PDS is the sum of the individual endocrine deficiencies and associated nonendocrine disorders; their symptoms and signs are discussed elsewhere in TheManual.
 The deficiencies do not always appear at the same time and may require a period of years to manifest; in such cases they do not follow a particular sequence.